 INSERT INTO department (dept_id , dep_name) VALUES(20, 'finance');

 The SELECT statement in SQL is used to select some specific data from the tables in the database and show them to the user.
-Syntax to fetch all fields-
+Following is the syntax to fetch all fields-

 SELECT * FROM table_name;